Useful Accessible Accessories for Education

 Top tip – learn to touch type!

 Bluetooth keyboards come in a range of sizes and styles.
-You can get ones that are compact and very portable (some even fold in half) to take with you between classes, or more substantial full-sized keyboards which can be a bit more comfortable for frequent use.
-You can also get Bluetooth keyboards with specific labels over the keys or are backlit which can make it easier to see the keys.
+You can get ones that are compact and very portable (some even fold in half) to take with you between classes.
+Or they are more substantial full-sized keyboards which can be a bit more comfortable for frequent use.
+You can get Bluetooth keyboards with specific labels over the keys or are backlit which can make it easier to see the keys.

 Bluetooth mice and trackpads